cev-api/Wurst7-CevAPI/README.md

 - Multi-term queries: comma-separated (e.g., `ore, ancient`).
 - Rendering: Boxes, Lines, or Both.
 Tracers cancel view-bobbing.
 - Fixed/rainbow line colors.
+- New minimum search to 100 results.
+- Replaced full-sort approach to bounded max-heap (PriorityQueue) that keeps the closest N matches.
+This avoids sorting entire result and keeps search as fast as X-Ray.
 - Safer rescans and better crash handling.

 ### X-Ray improvements
 - Added ESP (Highlight Corners and or Fill Blocks)
     - Uses cached positions for speed
+    - Optional transparency slider for ESP
 - Multi-term queries: comma-separated (e.g., `diamond, ancient`).
 - Opacity, block type changes and 'only show exposed' apply live without toggling.
+- New minimum search to 100 blocks.

 ### Nuker improvements
 - Auto toggle AutoTool option (If it wasn't on already, it will be enabled when using Nuker then turned off with Nuker)